 It all started with a near-empty Air Tahiti evening flight from the Cook Islands, to the capital of French Polynesia, Papeete.
 The giant mountains radiating in the sunset were a good sign, and the ukulele tunes that greeted me as I entered the terminal left no room for confusion – this is Tahiti.

 To set up the Christmas miracle story, I need to take you back 5 months ago, when I started planning this complicated trip.
 And one more thing.
 In my case, it will be a Hanukkah miracle.
-December is a month where both Jews and Christians celebrate a period of miracles.
+December is a month when both Jews and Christians celebrate a period of miracles.
 Hanukkah celebrates the miracle of light when a small can of oil managed to light the massive lamp (Menora) in the Temple for eight full days.
 Christmas or Hanukkah, let’s get to the story.
 Back in August, I was freaking out that during the Christmas season, I’ll have a hard time finding a place to stay in Tahiti.
 In French Polynesia, if you’re stuck without a place to stay, the $2,000 per night over-the-water bungalow might be your only option.
 So I booked a nice apartment for 9 nights, with a great view and with plenty of time to cancel for free.